tper0700/rncourse/homework/hw1/AwesomeProject/readme.md

 ## Installation

-After creating the folder locally (unzip or clone from git), run the following commands:
+After creating the folder locally (unzip or clone from git), run the following commands in the project folder:

 ```
 npm install
 sudo gem install cocoapods
+cd ios
 pod install
+cd ..
 ```

 Next, using xcode or android studio, configure the device to test with.
 After that, run the application with: